Scott3142/python-programming/codelabs/part-1.md

 Negative
 : Write text and press enter <br> *User \<text\>* <br> You wrote text

-Other input types, such as integers, doubles, and booleans must be converted to the target variable's type with the help of the `int`, `float` or `bool` methods provided by Python.
+Other input types, such as integers, floats, and booleans must be converted to the target variable's type with the help of the `int`, `float` or `bool` methods provided by Python.

 ### The Type of the Variable Informs of Possible Values
 A variable's type can be specificed after reading user input data.
 For example, a variable containing the string "text" is declared when read with the `input` call, and an integer having the value 42 can be declared using `int(varableName)`.

 A variable's type determines the types of values that can be assigned to it.
 String types hold text, int types whole numbers, float floating-point numbers, and boolean types are either true or false.

 As such, the possible values of a given variable type are limited.
-For example, a string cannot contain an integer, nor can a double contain a boolean value.
+For example, a string cannot contain an integer, nor can a float contain a boolean value.

 | Type | Example | Accepted values |
 | --------------- | ---------------| --------------- |